mafifafm/pxt-microbit/docs/courses/csintro/radio.md

 ![Combo Box Example](/static/courses/csintro/radio/combo-box.png)

-This lesson covers the use of more than one micro:bit to share and combine data.
-Students will explore a complex epidemiological program (Infection) that demonstrates the Radio functionality of the micro:bit.
+This lesson covers the use of more than one Ragga to share and combine data.
+Students will explore a complex epidemiological program (Infection) that demonstrates the Radio functionality of the Ragga.
 Students will send and receive numbers and strings in a series of guided activities.
 Finally, students are asked to collaborate so that they can share their micro:bits and create a project together.

 ## Lesson objectives